GoSuda

 unbuffered channel

-A channel is a tool for communication between goroutines.
-A channel can be created with make(chan T).
-Here, T is the type of data the channel will transfer.
-Data can be sent and received using <-, and a channel can be closed using close.
+A channel serves as a mechanism for communication between goroutines.
+A channel can be created using make(chan T), where T specifies the data type the channel will transmit.
+Data can be sent and received through a channel using <-, and a channel can be closed using close.

 1package main